finos/common-cloud-controls/docs/governance/community-guidelines/communication.md

 Any meeting published on the public calendar must additionally adhere to a strict agenda, maintain public meeting minutes on this GitHub repo, and display the FINOS Anti-Trust slide at the beginning of the session.

+**IMPORTANT:** Any adjustments/cancellations to any FINOS hosted meetings MUST be coordinated with a FINOS employee.

 ### SteerCo Reporting Meetings

 - Quarterly reporting meetings hosted by the [SC] should be attended by all [WG] leads or an appropriate delegate.